isomerpages/imda-tradetrust/news-and-events/industry-news/_posts/2025-03-11-post-First Interoperable Trade Digitalisation Pilot between China, Singapore and Middle East completed.md

 blockchain technology through a trusted trade cooperation network (AEOTradeChain) and IMDA’s TradeTrust framework, to enable the issuance of electronic bills of lading (eBLs) by PIL.</p>
-<p>&nbsp;The pilot focused on two core innovations in the “electronic transferable
+<p>The pilot focused on two core innovations in the “electronic transferable
 document” process: First, the development of a “blockchain-based certification
 + dual-platform verification” mechanism, which recorded the data hash values of 11 key points in the process of issuing, transferring, and clearing